ashritha2203/microcontroller-simulator/docs/architecture/stack.md

 1. No accessible Stack Pointer

    The PIC16F72 does not provide a programmer-accessible Stack Pointer register.
-The hardware manages the stack automatically during operations involving `CALL`, `RETURN`, `RETLW`, and `RETFIE`.
+The hardware manages the stack automatically during operations involving CALL, RETURN, RETLW, and RETFIE.

 2. Separate from program and data memory